UW-CTRL/AA548-spr2024/bite-size-notes/week-4-d-Example of LQR-name.md

 # Conclusion:
 1. We succesfully use ode45 to solve Ricatti equation and find the optimal control for continuous finite time problem.
-2. For other variation of the LQR need different technic to solve, for example: the infinit time problen is not a ODE, therefore can't use ode45.
+2. For discrete time LQR need different technic to solve, for example: the infinit time problen is not a ODE, therefore can't use ode45.
 # Refernece:
 [1] [Underactuated Robotics: Algorithms for Walking, Running, Swimming, Flying, and Manipulation](https://underactuated.mit.edu/lyapunov.html) by Russ Tedrake \
 [2] https://www.youtube.com/watch?v=E_RDCFOlJx4 \